TVs · Resale guide

 Final Verdict — Should You Buy or Sell in 2026?

-For sellers: You can realistically expect to sell your Xiaomi 43” X Series TV for ₹9,000-₹12,000 if it’s in “Good” condition with all original accessories.
-Be prepared for some negotiation, with a floor around ₹8,000 for a well-maintained unit.
-Selling privately on platforms like Bids44 or OLX will generally yield a better return than a dealer exchange or quick-sale service, which might offer closer to ₹6,000-₹7,500.
-Find Xiaomi 43” X Series TV listings on Bids44 to get a competitive offer.
+For sellers: You can realistically expect to list your Xiaomi 43” X Series TV for ₹9,000-14,000 if it’s in “Good” to “Like New” condition with all accessories.
+Be prepared for negotiations, with a potential floor of around ₹8,000 for a well-maintained unit.
+Selling privately will almost always net you more than a dealer exchange, which might offer only ₹5,000-7,000.
+For the best chance at a competitive price, list your TV on Bids44.com where interested buyers can bid for your unit.

 Personalized estimate